driftmap/tile-generator/README.md

 CLI tool for:

-1. geocoding cities,
+1. extracting city geometries from shapefiles,
+2. determining the bbox for each geometry,
-2. determining the tiles necessary to span their bbox at different zoom levels, and
+3. determining the tiles necessary to span their bbox at different zoom levels, and
-3. querying the tiles from an OpenMapTiles server to generate a folder tree with the tiles organized by zoom level.
+4. querying the tiles from an OpenMapTiles server to generate a folder tree with the tiles organized by zoom level.

 Current CLI commands: